Willy-JL/willy-jl.github.io/_posts/2021-07-15-logging-console-to-file.md

 <br>

-Next up are the 3 crucial parts of the script (I didn't include stderr here since it's the exact same as stdout, just with different variable names):
+Next up are the 3 crucial parts of the script (I didn't include `stderr` here since it's the exact same as `stdout`, just with different variable names):
 ```python
 class __stdout_override():
     def write(self, message):